Malibushko/yatgbotlib/README.md

 target_link_libraries(${PROJECT_NAME} ${CONAN_LIBS})
 ```
 ##### Or
-You can add the following to your `conanfile.txt`
+You can add the following to your existing `conanfile.txt`
 ```
 [requires]
 tglib/0.1@yehorka/stable
 ```
+See more detailed information here https://github.com/conan-io/cmake-conan

 Now you can copy and run examples from `/examples` folder.